samueljsb/til/content/posts/2023-08-04-profiling-zsh-startup-time.md

 This shows that the biggest culprit is `nvm`.
 By a long way.
 I don't use `nvm` very often, perhaps only a few times a year, so I don't need it to be available in every shell sessions.
-However, I don't want to make it *unavailable* because I'm very unlikely to how to get to it when I eventually need it.
+However, I don't want to make it *un*available because I'm very unlikely to how to get to it when I eventually need it.

 This situation would benefit from *lazy loading*: don't initialise `nvm` at